kevinlimantoro123/tp/docs/UserGuide.md

 Format: `find UNIQUE_IDENTIFIER`

 * Only 1 unique identifier can be inputted at a time.
-* There are 2 unique identifiers that can be used to search for a contact:
-  * `p/PHONE_NUMBER`
-  * `e/EMAIL`
-* This search will always return at most 1 perso when a valid attribute is provided.
+* This search will always return at most 1 person when a valid attribute is provided.
 * The inputs are case-insensitive e.g. `JOHN` will match `john`.
 * Only full words or numbers will be matched e.g. `123` will not match `1234`.